-Jamaica supports the debugging facilities of integrated development environments (IDEs) such as Eclipse and Netbeans.
+Jamaica supports the debugging facilities of integrated development environments (IDEs) such as Eclipse or Netbeans.
 These are popular IDEs for the Java platform.
-Debugging is possible on instances of the JamaicaVM running on the host platform, as well as for applications built with Jamaica, which run on an embedded device.
+Debugging is possible on instances of the JamaicaVM itself, running on the host or target platform, as well as for applications built with Jamaica Builder, which run on an embedded device.
 The latter requires that the device provides network access.

-In this chapter, it is shown how to set up the IDE debugging facilities with Jamaica.
+In this chapter, it is shown how to set up and use Java debugging via both facilities: a command line tool and the IDE debugging.
 A reference section towards the end briefly explains the underlying technology (JPDA) and the supported options.